google/filament/libs/matdbg/README.md

 - **addMaterial** Notifies the debugger that the given material package is being loaded into the engine.
 - **setEditCallback** Sets up a callback that allows the Filament engine to listen for shader edits.
+- **setQueryCallback** Sets up a callback that allows the debugger to ask for current information.

 ## JavaScript Client